RjayBrown/html-css-introduction/README.md

 ## Getting Started

-You can [download the project](https://github.com/RjayBrown/html-css-introduction/archive/refs/heads/main.zip) or clone and run the project locally to get hands-on practice with the core concepts below.
-Try [switching fonts](https://fonts.google.com/) and changing how the elements are positioned or styled (you can match the examples above or apply your own styles).
-For an extra challenge, try adding new elements and experimenting with different styles and placements.
-Have fun and be creative!
+You can [download the project](https://github.com/RjayBrown/html-css-introduction/archive/refs/heads/main.zip) or clone and [run the project locally](https://github.com/RjayBrown/html-css-introduction#clone--run-locally) to get hands-on practice with the core concepts below.

 ### Core Concepts